luyzfernando08/ha-localxpose/README.md

 1. Add the Github repo to your Hass.io: <https://github.com/luyzfernando08/ha-localxpose>
 2. Install the addon
-4. Configure the options in the addon (command line and token).
+3. Configure the options in the addon (token).
+4. Add a <a href="https://localxpose.io/docs/cli/config.yaml" rel="LocalXpose">configuration file </a> in the Home Assistant folder: `/config/local-xpose`
 5. Add this addon to your `trusted_proxies` list in `configuration.yaml`.

     ```yaml